-- Invests $500M of federal stimulus dollars in the Regional Economic Acceleration and Development Initiative (READI) to support communities across the state and encourage innovative policies that will spur population growth and economic expansion
+- Invested $500M of federal stimulus dollars in the Regional Economic Acceleration and Development Initiative (READI) to support communities across the state and encourage innovative policies that will spur population growth and economic expansion

-- Increases the annual cap on the Venture Capital Investment (VCI) tax credit to $20M per year beginning in CY 22 and establishes a bonus credit amount for investments in minority and women-owned businesses
+- Increased the annual cap on the Venture Capital Investment (VCI) tax credit to $20M per year beginning in CY 22 and establishes a bonus credit amount for investments in minority and women-owned businesses

 Making strategic investments in infrastructure

 - Appropriated $250M of federal stimulus dollars for broadband expansion

 - Provided $160M of federal stimulus dollars for water infrastructure grants

 - Allocated $550M to a capital reserve account for state building projects

 - Appropriated $60M for Next Level Trails from federal stimulus dollars

 - Directed $25M of federal stimulus dollars to support conservation land acquisition and preservation